North Dakota lawmaker expulsion reveals policy problems

-“Obviously, there is some grey areas that need to be filled in,” said Chet Pollert, the House Majority leader.
+“Obviously, there is some gray areas that need to be filled in,” said Chet Pollert, the House Majority leader.
 “We will begin discussions to see what needs to be done.”

 The House voted Thursday to expel Rep. Luke Simons, a Republican from Dickinson, North Dakota, over sexual harassment allegations they said stretched back to soon after he took office in 2017.
 The expulsion came with strong support from Simons’ own party, which holds a supermajority in the chamber.